 Our curriculum explores the history of using herbs for death and dying, establishes a foundational knowledge of how to utilize teas & tonics, essential oils, simple nourishing foods and flower essences.
 It also provides assessments to navigate how, when and where to offer herbal remedies to patients and their family, and it empowers students to build a personalized holistic tool kit to support their work in these settings.

 - Hospice workers and volunteers

 - Anyone seeking more tools to support caregiving at end-of-life

 Gain practical tools and foundations integrating hospice work and death doula practice with food, aromatics, and plant allies.

-- Receive five video lessons, one per week, providing a comprehensive introduction to herbalism, nutrition, and nature at end of life
+- Enjoy weekly in person classes providing a comprehensive introduction to herbalism, nutrition, and nature at end of life

 - Connect with other students via a digital community